 Yes, it is possible to overdose on Dimenhydrinate, and some people do for one of two reasons.

 An overdose can occur when someone is using the drug excessively for the first time.
 This means taking more than the bottle recommends in one sitting.
 Many people who choose to abuse this drug – but are not familiar with the effects of it – overdose in this way.
+This is also a possibility once someone has built a tolerance to the drug.
+When they then increase their dosage to get the same effect, they could increase it by too much.

 During a Dramamine overdose, several systems of the body are impacted.
 The vascular system, ENT, the nervous system and the urinary system can all be affected.